Banner Banks

 Birnamwood, Wisconsin · FDIC Cert #10374

-Banner Banks is an FDIC-insured bank (Certificate #10374) with $119M in total assets and $104M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Birnamwood, Wisconsin, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.00%.
-BankHealthData assigns a composite Health Grade of C (63/100).
+This is the FDIC profile for Banner Banks, an FDIC-insured bank (Certificate #10374) with $119M in total assets and $104M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Birnamwood, Wisconsin, the bank maintains a Tier 1 capital ratio of 13.30% (Well-Capitalized) and a nonperforming loan ratio of 0.00%.
+BankHealthData assigns a composite Health Grade of A (94/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Banner Banks (FDIC cert 10374) is a community bank — $119M in total assets, $104M in deposits, serving the Birnamwood, Wisconsin area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 13.30% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality is clean: non-performing loan ratio of 0.00% is below 0.5% — well within the healthy range for U.S. community and regional banks.
 Clean NPL ratios reflect either disciplined underwriting, a low-credit-risk loan mix, or both.
 Liquidity is very high: 63.1% of assets in liquid form, well above peer norms.
 Very high liquidity sometimes reflects a bank still building out its loan portfolio or one operating under specific regulatory liquidity requirements.

 Profitability is strong: return on assets of 1.54% is well above the 1.0% benchmark most analysts use as the threshold for a healthy bank.
 Strong ROA usually reflects disciplined cost management, healthy net interest margins, or both.
-Health-score trend is mildly positive across the recent-quarters window.
-The directional signal is favorable but not dramatic.
-Banner Banks carries a composite BankHealth grade of C (63/100) as of the 2024-06 Call Report filing.
+Health-score trend is improving: the bank's composite score is up materially over the most recent quarters in the dataset.
+Improving trends usually reflect either capital strengthening, asset-quality recovery, or sustained profitability gains.
+Banner Banks carries a composite BankHealth grade of A (94/100) as of the 2024-06 Call Report filing.
 The grade combines capital ratios (Tier 1), asset quality (non-performing loans), liquidity, and profitability into a single signal.

 Source: FDIC BankFind API — Call Report data.